With many things to do in Mpumalanga, the province is home to 6.5% of South Africans, incredible landscapes and

 Its proximity to two of the Kruger National Park gates makes it a good place to stock up on groceries and supplies before entering the park.
-There’s an aerial cableway and the visitor-friendly Endagered wildlife sancutuary.
+There’s an aerial cableway and the visitor-friendly Endangered wildlife sanctuary.

 Best place to stay in Hazyview

 Misty Mountain is situated on the Long Tom Pass, close to Kruger National Park.
 The lodge has a restaurant, pub and kid’s playground.

-I loved staying on this property because of the actvities available: from bird-watching, walking trails, mountain bike trails, guided quad biking and trout fishing.
+I loved staying on this property because of the activities available: from bird-watching, walking trails, mountain bike trails, guided quad biking, and trout fishing.
 Misty Mountain is also home to South Africa’s ONLY rail 1.7km toboggan.
 The lodge is located 14.9 miles from Sabie and 19.3 miles from Lydenburg